Professor, Transplant Surgery

 Some research techniques that are commonly used in the laboratory include small animal surgery, liver cell isolation, injection of monoclonal antibodies, splenocyte isolation, phlebotomy, adoptive transfer of cell populations, in vitro cell culture, flow cytometry, immunohistochemistry, cell viability assays, ELISA, ELISPOT and confocal microscopy.

-- Undergraduate Education: College of William & Mary
+- Undergraduate Education: College of William and Mary

 - Medical degree: University of Virginia School of Medicine